Shawn Porter vs. Kell Brook: The Fight

-Post Fight
+Aftermath

 Brook stated he was confident he had won the fight afterwards, whilst Porter said he felt he was "still the champion."

 There was criticism from Kenny Porter, Shawn Porter's father and trainer, about what he perceived as excessive clinching from Kell Brook despite Porter being just as bad or more so by hitting Brook at the back of the head.